 We’ll take a closer look at how these three requirements can be breached or compromised.

 • Lack of corporate formalities.
-Here’s an example: When an officer of the corporation goes on a business trip, the corporation must have a meeting to authorize that trip.
-This is hard for some to understand, especially if you’re a one-person corporation and you wear all the hats.
-Still, you must show that the trip was approved in your corporate meeting minutes because the corporation is NOT YOU.
+Here’s an example: When a corporate officer goes on a business trip, the corporation must have a meeting to authorize that trip.
+This is hard for some to understand, especially if you’re a one-person corporation and wear all the hats.
+You must still show that the trip was approved in your corporate meeting minutes because the corporation is NOT YOU.
 It must be treated as a separate legal entity.

-Some people will tell you that an LLC doesn’t have to perform the same formalities as an S- or C-Corporation.
-(Actually, the main reason that CPAs sometimes recommend an LLC is because of lack of formalities.)
+Some people will tell you that an LLC can perform different formalities than an S- or C-Corporation.
+(CPAs sometimes recommend an LLC mainly because of a lack of formalities.)
 While this is somewhat true, it is changing.

-We’ve discovered recent court cases involving piercing the LLC veil, where the judge looked at corporate cases for guidance, particularly with regard to formalities.
-Accordingly, use of the term “piercing the corporate veil” has evolved to “piercing the entity veil” or “piercing the LLC veil.”
+We’ve discovered recent court cases involving piercing the LLC veil, where the judge looked at corporate cases for guidance, particularly concerning formalities.
+Accordingly, the use of the term “piercing the corporate veil” has evolved to “piercing the entity veil” or “piercing the LLC veil.”

 NCP maintains corporate formalities for LLCs, as well as for corporations.
 Our LLC record books have more than 50 pages of resolutions to protect our LLC clients.
 (We’re one of the few companies in the U.S. to do so for our LLC clients.)

-• Lack of proper capitalization: When you form a corporation, it has to be capitalized.
-That usually means money is put into a corporate checking account, and stock for the corporation is issued to whoever capitalized it (usually an individual, but it could be another entity).
-There are certain guidelines in each state that ask, “Did you capitalize the corporation with enough money/assets, or was it too thinly capitalized?”
+• Lack of proper capitalization: It has to be capitalized when you form a corporation.
+That usually means money is put into a corporate checking account.
+The corporation’s stock is issued to whoever capitalized it (usually an individual, but it could be another entity).
+Specific guidelines in each state ask, “Did you capitalize the corporation with enough money/assets, or was it too thinly capitalized?”

 But what exactly is “too thinly capitalized?”